Spin pumping into quantum spin nematic states: Acknowledgements

 \section{Acknowledgements}

-The authors thank M. Matsuo for his helpful discussions.
-T. I. is supported by the International Graduate Program of Innovation for Intelligent World (IIW) of the University of Tokyo and the International Program of Institute for Solid State Physics, the University of Tokyo.
-T. K. acknowledges the support of the Japan Society for the Promotion of Science (JSPS KAKENHI Grant No.~JP20K03831).
+The authors thank M. Matsuo and M. Sato for their helpful discussions.
+T. I. is supported by the International Graduate Program of Innovation for Intelligent World (IIW) of the University of Tokyo and the International Program of the Institute for Solid State Physics, the University of Tokyo and acknowledges the support and hospitality of the IRTG Fluctuations and Nonlinearities of SFB 1432 during his stay at University of Konstanz.
+T. K. acknowledges the support of the Japan Society for the Promotion of Science (JSPS KAKENHI Grant No.~JP24K06951).
+W. B. acknowledges financial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 425217212 - SFB 1432.